ashutoshmjain/homepage/_posts/2017-08-03-write-like-a-coder.md

 - O insert a line above and be in insert mode.
 - o insert a new line below and be in insert mode

 >The key difference in keys y,d,c v/s i (and rest of the above insert mode invocation keys) is that in insert mode you don't have option to use motion keys to make a selection.
 Rightly so, cuz now you have the whole keyboard for you to type.
 You can't even get to command mode from insert mode i.e if you press colon , it print : on screen rather than taking you to command mode.
 To get into command mode, you need to come back to normal mode with a press of escape.

-    > Its a good ides to bind your caps lock key to escape for one caps lock hardly has a use, and two reaching to the escape key on top left corner is too much work for a lazy vimmer :-)
+Its a good ides to bind your caps lock key to escape for one caps lock hardly has a use, and two reaching to the escape key on top left corner is too much work.

 ## Command Mode
 As the name suggests, this is where big commands go.
 We invoke the command mode with colon (:), The cursor moves to the bottom of the screen and vim is waiting for you like a trained dog.
 Be careful, its a powerful dawg